Wechsler Adult Intelligence Scale: Standardization

 The WAIS-IV was standardized on a sample of 2,200 people in the United States, ranging in age from 16 to 90.
 The demographic characteristics of the sample were modeled after the proportions of different groups in an analysis of data from the U.S. Census Bureau.
 An extension of the standardization has been conducted with 688 Canadians in the same age range.

+WAIS-5

+The fifth edition of the Wechsler Adult Intelligence Scale was released in late 2024.
+Normative data were collected in 2023–24 on a U.S. Census-reflective sample that was conormed on the Wechsler Memory Scale: Fifth Edition.

+The WAIS-5 introduces several new subtests, particularly in the working memory domain, with Digit Span Sequencing and Running Digits now being the core subtests that compose the Working Memory Index.
+Digit Span Forward, Digit Span Backward, Spatial Addition, Symbol Span, and Letter-Number Sequencing may also be used to construct the Expanded Working Memory Index.

+The Perceptual Reasoning Index has been split into Visual Spatial Ability (Block Design, Visual Puzzles) and Fluid Reasoning (Matrix Reasoning, Figure Weights).
+A complementary Fluid Reasoning subtest Set Relations was also introduced, as well as an additional Processing Speed subtest Naming Speed Quantity, which was originally featured in the WISC-V.

+The Full Scale Intelligence Quotient is now generated from only seven subtests (Similarities, Vocabulary, Block Design, Matrix Reasoning, Figure Weights, Digit Span Sequencing, Coding), similar to the WISC-V. Fifteen ancillary index scores, including the General Ability Index, are also present.

+Administration is anticipated to be shorter than the WAIS-IV, especially for those who are suspected as being intellectually gifted.
+The test may be administered in the classic physical format or on a digital platform.

 Age range and uses

 The WAIS-IV measure is acceptable for use with people who are 16–90 years of age.
 For people younger than 16, the Wechsler Preschool and Primary Scale of Intelligence (WPPSI, 2½–7 years, 7 months) and the Wechsler Intelligence Scale for Children (WISC, 6–16 years) are used.

 Intelligence tests may be used to assess the level of cognitive functioning in individuals with psychiatric illness or brain injury.
 Rehabilitation psychologists and neuropsychologists use neuropsychological tests (including the WAIS-IV) to assess how the individual's brain is functioning after it has been injured.
 Specific subtests can provide insight into specific cognitive functions; for example, the digit span subtest could be used to look for attentional difficulties.

 The Wechsler tests can also be used to identify intellectual giftedness, and are commonly accepted as qualifying evidence for high-IQ societies, such as Mensa, Intertel and the Triple Nine Society.